Sophisticated diplomats managing money for the world’s rich

 People working in investing either invest their clients’ money or offer them detailed advice to help them invest their own money.
 They are typically product specialists: experts in a particular asset class, such as fixed income, equities, structured products, or investments in the private equity and hedge fund sectors.

 Those on the relationship side are effectively salespeople who cultivate links with clients and sell the bank’s services.
-This can involve a lot of travelling and close contact with demanding people.
+This can involve a lot of travelling and close contact with demanding people – relationship managers have been known to compare themselves to general ‘family advisers’ akin to the family doctor.
 After a relationship private banker has established a client’s needs, specialists produce a detailed solution.

 There are two types of private client brokers.
 The first works on discretionary mandates, in which wealthy clients communicate their investment strategy and the broker buys and sells the financial products they think appropriate.
 The second works on advisory mandates, where the broker advises the client what to invest in, but needs their permission before making a move.